Tuesday, March 21, 2023

 The phases of customer discovery

 Customer discovery has four phases.
-Let’s take a look at each phase:
+Let’s take a look at each phase, beginning with defining a hypothesis:

 Phase 1: Define a hypothesis

-A hypothesis defines the problem and solution that helps people understand what you want to solve.
-The theory should be clear and specific.
+A hypothesis defines the customer problem and solution that helps people understand what you want to solve.
+The theory you use should be clear and specific.

-Use this formula to create a hypothesis: My idea solves________ by offering________
+Use this formula to hypothesize: My idea solves_a problem_ by offering _a solution_.

-For instance, my idea solves the time inconvenience of getting fresh mango juice by offering a new mango juice app to order from the tap of your finger.
+For example, the business idea above solves the inconvenience of getting fresh apple juice by offering a new app to order from the tap on an app.

-Here’s an excellent example of a customer persona below:
+See the example of a customer persona below.

 Phase 2: Test Your Hypothesis